SeetiTel/Documentation/Application.md

 # Mechanics

 SMS Whistle
+  * Immediate release
-  * Can be immediate release, encrypted release
+  * Optionally encrypted
   * Encryption will return a leak ID and a key, the key being a 128 digit
   * Whistles can be looked up by key, or clicked from the Recent Leaks area